Global19-atlassian-net/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 on exact overlap of coordinates, not on partial overlaps.

 * Other features of NR SV files:
-   * variant calls are from germline samples only (no somatic)
    * placements are "BestAvailable" on the assembly (guarantees no duplicate placements for a variant)
    * placements are on finished chromosomes only (not on NT_ or NW_ contigs)
    * placements are 1-based in the .tsv files